ppd1139/godt/README.md

 # godt
 A small command-line tool for listing .odt document metadata and adding/removing file extensions.

-**Note:** godt operates on documents in the current directory only.
+**Note:** godt operates on all .odt documents in the current directory.

 Command format: